rajlaxmibehera1110-wq/DEWI-2026ResearchProject/FOUNDATION.md

 ## Scope of the Project

-The scope of DEVI includes:
+The scope of DEWI includes:

 - Historical crime data analysis
 - Data preprocessing and feature engineering